Most Algeria Forest Fires under Control: Emergency Services - UrduPoint

 Most Algeria Forest Fires 'under Control': Emergency Services

-Algiers, (UrduPoint / Pakistan Point News - 16th Aug, 2021 ) :Most of the deadly forest fires that have hit northern Algeria in the past week are "under control" and no longer endanger residents, the country's emergency services said.
+Algiers, (UrduPoint / Pakistan Point News - 17th Aug, 2021 ) :Most of the deadly forest fires that have hit northern Algeria in the past week are "under control" and no longer endanger residents, the country's emergency services said Monday.

-Firefighters were still struggling Sunday to put out 19 blazes, after over 90 people, including 33 soldiers, were killed in wildfires since August 9.
+Over 90 people, including 33 soldiers, have been killed in dozens of wildfires in the North African country since August 9.

-"Most of these fires have been brought under control and don't represent a danger to residents," said Colonel Farouk Achour, a spokesman for the civil protection authority.
+"Most of these fires have been brought under control and don't represent a danger to residents," said fire service spokesman Colonel Farouk Achour.

-The authority's efforts focus currently on the "protection of inhabited areas, notably El Tarf, Bejaia, Jijel and Tizi Ouzou, Achour said.

-More than 74 fires had been extinguished in the past 24 hours, he added.
+President Abdelmadjid Tebboune has decided to grant financial aid of one million dinars (about $650) to each of the fire victims' families.

-The government has blamed arsonists and a blistering heatwave for the dozens of blazes, but experts have also criticised authorities for failing to prepare for the annual phenomenon.
+The government has blamed arsonists and a blistering heatwave for the dozens of blazes, but experts have also criticised authorities for failing to prepare for the annual phenomenon, exacerbated by climate change.

-Algerian police said Sunday they had arrested 36 people including three women after the lynching of a man suspected of having started one of the deadly fires.
+Algerian police have so far made 49 arrests after the lynching last week of a man wrongly accused of starting one of the deadly fires, according to local media.

-"A preliminary enquiry... into the homicide, lynching, immolation and mutilation... of Djamel Ben Ismail... led to the arrest of 36 suspects including three women," police chief Mohamed Chakour told reporters.

-Ben Ismail, 38, had "turned himself in of his own accord" at a police station in the hard-hit Tizi Ouzou region after hearing he was suspected of involvement, he said.

 Algeria is Africa's biggest country by surface area, and although much of the interior is desert, the north has over four million hectares (10 million acres) of forest, which is hit every summer by fires.